ablab/IsoQuant/README.md

 To provide read sequences use one of the following options:

 `--fastq`
-    Input FASTQ/FASTA file(s); each file will be treated as a separate sample.
+    Input FASTQ/FASTA file(s), can be gzipped; each file will be treated as a separate sample.

 `--fastq_list`
-    Text file with list of FASTQ/FASTA files, one file per line, leave empty line between samples.
+    Text file with list of FASTQ/FASTA files (can be gzipped), one file per line, leave empty line between samples.
 You may also give an alias for each file specifying it after a colon (e.g. `/PATH/TO/file.fastq:replicate1`).
 Use this option to obtain per-replicate expression table (see `--read_group` option).